 By: Ann Cramer, director, Americas, IBM Corporate Citizenship and Corporate Affairs 1.
 Get a basic orientation of your own corporate culture, values, and direction – corporate philanthropy and citizenship today is a lot different than employee engagement (volunteerism) with “tee shirts and balloons,” or even community relations and contributions.
-Use local corporate donor groups as well as the Council on Foundationsand Forum of Regional Associations of Foundations affiliates to learn with and from colleagues.
+Use local corporate donor groups as well as the Council on Foundations and United Philanthropy Forum affiliates to learn with and from colleagues.
 2. Read some of the really key/basic works.
-For example: Rosabeth Moss Kanter”s “From Spare Change to Real Change;” The work of Michael Porter, Mark Kramer, John Kania on foundation strategy, collective impact, Read more
+For example: Rosabeth Moss Kanter”s “From Spare Change to Real Change;” The work of Michael Porter, Mark Kramer, John Kania on foundation strategy, collective impact, shared value; Read more

 While much of the research on leadership and leadership development has historically studied private sector settings, recent work has begun to build knowledge about leaders in public and community settings.
 New models of leadership, including collective leadership, are being developed and implemented by foundations.
 A framework for identifying the level of intervention (individual, team, organization, network, or system) and the level of impact (individual, team, organization, community, or field of policy and practice) is proposed as a tool for more strategic investing in leadership development.

-EPIP encourages its members to develop a particular set of skills and values necessary to be effective leaders in building a just, equitable, and sustainable society.
-We promote diverse perspectives and value innovation for meeting societal challenges.
 Together with human resource professionals, EPIP created the following list of skills vital to EPIP member leadership development.
-Learn more about: Strategic and Analytical Skills Leadership and Management Skills Communication Skills Decision-Making Skills Innovation and Problem Solving Skills Social Justice and Racial Analysis Skills Influencing and Fundraising Skills And be sure to follow the conversation on Twitter at #EPIPLeaders.
+Learn more about: Strategic and Analytical Skills Leadership and Management Skills Communication Skills Decision-Making Skills Innovation and Problem Solving Skills Social Justice and Racial Analysis Skills Influencing and Fundraising Skills

 This study conducted by Forward Change provides a holistic, in-depth picture of the career experiences of 43 philanthropic professionals of color ranging from Program Officers to CEOs working in a diverse array of foundations.
 The study surfaced a set of potentially common points of entry, career pathways and obstacles of professionals of color in philanthropy, as well as the factors that helped shape those pathways.

-Piloted in 2006 through a partnership between EPIP National and EPIP-NY, Philanthropology™ is our unique contribution toward the education and training of the next generation of grantmakers.
 This curriculum provides EPIP members with an in-depth, critical study of philanthropy and social change.
 This professional development opportunity is designed to compliment trainings offered by our colleague organizations in the field.
-EPIP’s current strategy is to offer customized workshops for a particular organization or group.
-Please contact us for more information if you would like to explore customized training for your foundation or organization.

-By: Megan Murphy, LearnPhilanthropy Project Manager Here at LearnPhilanthropy, we are interested in how you learn as much as providing resources to help you learn.
+By: Megan Murphy, former project manager at LearnPhilanthropy Here at LearnPhilanthropy, we are interested in how you learn as much as providing resources to help you learn.
 We believe it is important to think about our own learning styles.
 Having information on different styles and techniques can help us overcome frustration and be more intentional about focusing effort toward learning.
 Below are some of our favorite TEDx and TED Talks about learning how to learn.
 Learning How to Learn: Barbara Oakley talks about learning how to use focused energy to learn something new with the Pomodoro Technique.
-The First 20 Hours: 10,000 hours Read more
+The First 20 Read more

 Author: Dorothy A. Johnson Center for Philanthropy

 Presented by: Caroline Altman Smith and Helen Davis Johnson of the Kresge Foundation Philanthropy can be a complex field.
 Whether you’re starting your career, transitioning into a new role, or simply want a refresher, let us be your guide.
 This free, 30-minute webinar will introduce you to essential topics every philanthropic professional should know and give you three strategies for getting more informed about and connected to the field.
-Click “Go To Resource” to listen to the webinar*, or download the file to view the slides. *Please note that the webinar recording starts a few minutes into the presentation.
+Listen to the webinar or download the slides. *Please note that the webinar recording starts a few minutes into the presentation.

 Over the past several years, there has been discussion in the world of philanthropy about failure.
 Here is a collection of ideas about failure – whether you learn more from it than success, how you learn from it, how organizations look at it, and the importance of failure in achieving eventual success.
 These different viewpoints on failure and learning come from both the field of philanthropy and from other sectors.
-Following Up on Failure – from The Chronicle of Philanthropy regarding learning from failure Failing Forward – posted on both Lucy Bernholz’s Philanthropy 2173 and Alliance Magazine’s blog Exploring Read more
+Following Up on Failure – from The Chronicle of Philanthropy regarding learning from failure Failing Forward – posted on both Lucy Bernholz’s Philanthropy 2173 and Alliance Magazine’s blog Exploring Failure – Stanford Social Innovation Review Embracing Failure at Read more

-WiserGiving Wizard The Wizard condenses expertise from leading philanthropic, legal, and wealth advisors into valuable insights for you.
+This quiz will condense expertise from leading philanthropic, legal, and wealth advisors into valuable insights for you.
 In just seven questions, the Wizard matches your charitable, financial, and personal goals with the right charitable giving vehicles.
-Only you will see your answers — be as honest as you can.